Top 1% of Defence Law Firms

-The maximum sentence for death by dangerous driving is 14 years’ custody with a minimum driving licence disqualification of two years and a compulsory extended repeat driving test.
+The maximum sentence for death by dangerous driving is life imprisonment, according to a new update to the sentencing guidelines, along with a minimum driving licence disqualification of 5 years and a compulsory extended repeat driving test.

 The length of the sentence that you are given depends mainly on the seriousness of the offence.
 When considering the seriousness of the offence, the court will consider your standard of driving and the degree of risk taken.
-The most serious cases such as a deliberate decision to ignore the rules of the road, or a high level of intoxication that grossly impaired the driver’s ability to travel the road safely, will receive at least seven years’ imprisonment.
+The most serious cases involving factors from ‘culpability A’, such as a deliberate decision to ignore the rules of the road, or a high level of intoxication that grossly impaired the driver’s ability to travel the road safely, will receive at least 12 years’ imprisonment.

-Cases involving poor attention by the driver (sending text messages whilst driving or driving at an excessive speed) will receive at least five years’ custody.
-Dangerous driving due to lack of adequate sleep or failing to adapt the prevailing conditions will receive at least three years’ imprisonment.
+Cases involving factors from ‘culpability B’, such as poor attention by the driver (sending text messages whilst driving or driving at an excessive speed) will receive at least 6 years in prison.
+Cases involving factors from ‘culpability C’, such as dangerous driving due to lack of adequate sleep or failing to adapt the prevailing conditions will receive at least 3 years’ imprisonment.
 Detailed sentencing guidelines can be found here.

 Defences are a complex area of law.
 Whether you have a valid defence depends on the facts of your case.
 That said, a common defence to the charge of death by dangerous driving is that the driving in question was not dangerous.
 For example, perhaps the collision occurred due to other factors, such as the driving of the injured party or unforeseeable events such as an oil spill on the road.